Gugulethu-Nyoni/formique/integrations/formique-semantq/README.md

 - **Mobile Responsive**: Forms are mobile responsive out of the box.
 - **Nested Dynamic Conditional Logic**: Implement complex conditional logic to show or hide form fields based on user input.
 - **Dynamic Dropdowns**: Create dropdowns whose options change dynamically based on other field selections.
-- **JavaScript-Driven Themes**: Apply themes dynamically using JavaScript for a customizable user interface.
+- **JavaScript-Driven Themes**: Apply themes or theme colors dynamically using JavaScript for a customizable user interface.
 - **WAI-ARIA and WCAG-Compliant HTML**: Ensure all form elements are accessible and meet WCAG standards.
 - **Progressive Enhancement**: Forms function with or without JavaScript, ensuring accessibility and functionality across all environments.